-The Leisure 27SL is actually a Mirage 2700, built by Thames Marine and marketed by Boating Scene of Basildon, Essex under the Leisure name in 1989.
-The LOA has no record of the number built and a number of customers bought their boats to fit out for DIY finishing.
+The Leisure 27SL is actually a Mirage 270, built by Thames Marine and marketed by Boating Scene of Basildon, Essex under the Leisure name in 1989.
+The Leisure Owners Association has no record of the number built and a number of customers bought their boats to fit out for DIY finishing.

-Interestingly, the Mirage 2700/Leisure 27SL mainsail is 155 ft2, but the mainsail on the original Cobramold Leisure 27 is just 128 ft2.
+Interestingly, the Mirage 270/Leisure 27SL mainsail is 155 ft2, but the mainsail on the original Cobramold Leisure 27 is just 128 ft2.

-A plough anchor is fitted and is normally stowed on the fore-deck.
+The supplied plough anchor is normally stowed on the fore-deck.
 A boarding ladder is fitted to the transom and most boats are fitted with the optional stainless steel handrail on the coach roof to permit safe working around the mast.

 The standard engine is a Volvo 2001 9.5 hp diesel with an option for a Volvo Penta 2002 18 hp, fitted to a shaft drive with a fixed propeller.
 Two batteries are normally fitted, charging from the engine alternator.